 I loved the Vietnamese Shame Wheel with gin, Chartreuse, lemon, pandan, and ginger, while Jason immediately ordered a second Old Man & the Sea with bourbon, aged rum, Fernet, and cinnamon.
 Every drink felt balanced and creative without trying too hard.

-The Vietnamese Shame Wheel with gin, Chartreuse, lemon, pandan, and ginger
+The Vietnamese Shame Wheel with gin, Chartreuse, lemon, pandan, and ginger was my favorite cocktail!

 Restoring a Piece of DTSA